-Another area often overlooked is outside lighting.
-Floodlights are routinely left on for long periods of time, so making sure they are energy efficient bulbs will really pay off.
+Another area often overlooked is outdoor lighting.
+Floodlights are routinely left on for long periods of time, so making sure they have energy-efficient bulbs will really pay off.

 2. Heat and Cool as Small a Space as You Can

-In the winter before going to bed for the night, I close all of the curtains using them as if they are a blanket for my place.
-It keeps the cold night air out and insulates your rooms from the ice cold windows.
+In the winter before going to bed for the night, I close all of the curtains and use them as if they are blankets for my place.
+It keeps the cold night air out and insulates your rooms from the ice-cold windows.

 4. Investigate Your House for Energy Waste

 As you investigate, take a look at things plugged into the electrical sockets.
 Feel the plugs and the appliance itself.
-Does it feel warm?
+Do they feel warm?
 Feel the top of your DVR or video game console.
-If it’s warm you can guarantee that’s a huge energy culprit.
+If it’s warm, you can guarantee it’s a huge energy culprit.
 Put those electronics and appliances on a power strip and switch it off.